About the Thesis Fair

 Please have your CV complete and uploaded to the Platform.
 In order to prepare for the Thesis Fair, we recommend that you do the following:

-- Maintain eye contact if possible
+- Maintain eye contact if possible.

-- Be confident but not cocky, listen to their questions and be sure to answer them
+- Be confident but not cocky, listen to their questions and be sure to answer them.

-- Tell them which program you are in and how long your thesis is, they will need to know how long they will host you.
+- Tell them which programme you are in and how long your thesis is, they will need to know how long they will host you.
 This is not applicable for our MSc AI students as all attending organisations in the morning will know these details.

 Here is what you should do during the meetings:

-- Introduce yourself and state when you would begin and for how long
+- Introduce yourself and state when you would begin and for how long.

-- Refer to the representative by name
+- Refer to the representative by name.

-- Take notes and create questions referring to what the representative has said
+- Take notes and create questions referring to what the representative has said.

-- Ask your prepared questions and ask open questions
+- Ask your prepared questions and ask open questions.

-- Check that your ideas and assumptions of the organisation are correct
+- Check that your ideas and assumptions of the organisation are correct.

-- Check that your ideas and interpretations of the project(s) are correct
+- Check that your ideas and interpretations of the project(s) are correct.

-- Agree upon further contact and method of contact
+- Agree upon further contact and method of contact.

 BASIC INFORMATION